 A dzong is an ancient fortress with towers, courtyards, temples, and administrative offices.
 Before entering a dzong you need to dress appropriately.
 You can't wear jeans, wrap your jacket around your waist, or have your jacket unbuttoned or unzipped.
 No hats, shorts, short skirts, flip-flops, or t-shirts can be worn inside.
 Travelers aren't expected to wear the traditional kira, but you should make sure your clothing covers your arms and legs.

 ATMs are available in major towns around Bhutan.
-The three banks that accept foreign credit cards are Bank of Bhutan, Bhutan National Bank
+The three banks that accept foreign credit cards are Bank of Bhutan, Bhutan National Bank and Druk Punjab National Bank.
+Travelers can withdraw money using a Visa or MasterCard, but beware of the fees.

 Your best option is to get cash out in Thimpu or Paro before you venture further afield.
 Although Bhutanese Ngultrum is only circulated in Bhutan, foreign currencies can be exchanged for Nu when you arrive.
 If you're carrying USD, $100 USD notes have a higher exchange rate compared to notes in lower denominations.

-Constructed in 1692, the Tiger's Nest is a sacred Buddhist site sitting 10,000ft (3,000m) above sea level, perched on the side of a cliff.
+Constructed in 1692, the Tiger's Nest Monastery is a sacred Buddhist site sitting 10,000ft (3,000m) above sea level, perched on the side of a cliff.
 To reach the Tiger's Nest, travelers must drive (via taxi) 20 minutes north of Paro, and start the four to five-hour hike up to tour the monastery from the car park.
 The 4mi (6.5km) return trip has an elevation gain of 1,700ft (520m), which is not too difficult for a single day trip if you have spent time acclimatizing in the town of Paro (7,220ft/2,200m above sea level).

 Wear sturdy hiking boots and use hiking poles to give your knees extra support on the ascent and descent.
 Drink lots of water before and during the hike to stay hydrated, and remember to bring cash if you plan to have lunch at the cafeteria when you reach the Tiger's Nest.

-Traveling around Bhutan can only be done with a registered guide, which means you'll be accompanied by a local on your journey.
+As we mentioned above, traveling around Bhutan can only be done with a registered guide, which means you'll be accompanied by a local on your journey.

 For all the nomads out there that hate the idea of a "guided tour", hear us out.